DavidKnight247/handy320-rzx50/Readme_DINGUX.txt

 Handy/SDL 0.5 (c) 2004 SDLemu team
 Handy 0.95 (c) 2004 K. Wilkins
-Gui browser is mostly copy-pasted from gpSP by Exophaze icon is from coccioe's HandyOD
+Gui browser is mostly copy-pasted from gpSP by Exophaze icon is from coccijoe's HandyOD

 PACKAGE
 There are 2 binaries in the archive,